Sockpuppetting: Jailbreaking LLMs by Combining Prefilling with Optimization: Experimental Setup

 \subsection{Universal Attacks}

 In this experiment, we optimize each attack suffix for the first 25 prompts of the dataset simultaneously, with the gradients and losses averaged out.
 The goal is to obtain an attack that can reliably work for the given LLM, regardless of the input prompt.
-All attacks are evaluated on the next 100 prompts of the dataset.
+All attacks are then evaluated on the next 100 prompts of the dataset, closely matching the methodology from Zou \textit{et al.}~\yrcite{zou_universal_2023}.
+We also report extended results on the remaining 495 prompts of AdvBench for the universal attacks in Appendix~\ref{app:extended_universal}.

 We test four methods of universal attacks.
 The first, called \textbf{SockpuppetGCG}, combines GCG with sockpuppetting in the simplest way possible; the method is identical to GCG, except that the attack suffix is placed at the start of the ``assistant'' message block.